Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Around for more than 160 years, Western Union continues to make it easy for you to transfer money in the United States and overseas.
+Around for more than 160 years, Western Union makes money transfers easy in the United States and overseas.
 In more than 200 countries and territories across the globe and with more than 500,000 agent locations worldwide, money pickups are a breeze.

 Why pick Western Union instead?

 - Transfer to a wide range of countries

 - Can be more expensive than other transfer companies